“We need to be more creative and innovative in increasing membership”-Amb. Solomon Rutega

 What challenges has IACO faced so far in terms of coffee?

-Inadequate funding to build capacity is another challenge, but this is a common issue for government organizations.
+Inadequate funding to build capacity is another challenge, but again this is a common issue for government organizations.
 We need to be more creative and innovative in increasing membership and attracting people from other countries, particularly consuming countries.
 Being under the AU will provide us with a platform to achieve this.
 I am optimistic about the future.

 The Africa Free Trade Area is now being implemented on our continent.
 What is the role played by IACO?
+In light of this, what is IACO’s plan to integrate all African countries in the coffee industry?

 You have already established excellent relations with the rest of the world regarding coffee.
 What is your plan for promoting African coffee worldwide?